 Why am I rambling about sweat you ask?
 Well, I apparently ruined my fitbit from sweating on it too much.
 I got an upgraded version, the Charge HR, on my birthday this year from Shawn.
 It didn’t even last a year before the band started bubbling and eventually peeled loose from the embedded electronics.
 Unlike the Flex, you cannot swap out the band on the HR.
 It is permanently embedded with what I assume is glue now that my first one has come apart.

 I called up the company fully expecting them to tell me to take a hike.
 The online forums looked pretty disappointing as well.
-Imagine my surprise when Fitbit (the company) agreed to replace my fitbit (the device).1 I went thru the Q&A with the woman and at the end she announced, “I’m happy to advise you your fitbit qualifies for a free replacement.”
+Imagine my surprise when Fitbit (the company) agreed to replace my fitbit (the device).
+See what I did there?
+Haha I went thru the Q&A with the woman and at the end she announced, “I’m happy to advise you your fitbit qualifies for a free replacement.”
 I bet my face looked like a cracked egg.
 They don’t even want the old one back!
 They asked me to recycle it vs throwing it away.
 (They got bonus points for that.)

 It was a gift, which means I didn’t have the receipt.
 It’s been easily 7 months, and it was “water damage.”
 I fully expected them to say no. In an age where companies find every excuse in the book NOT to deal w/faulty product, it was refreshing to actually have one do the right thing.
 Had they not, I’d already decided to get something different.
 Now, not only did they keep a customer but they earned some loyalty as well.